sbg/dreamwebinars/README.md

-# SMC-RNA DREAM Challenge Webinars - Sept 2016
+# SMC-RNA DREAM Challenge Webinars

 This repository contains slides and resources to accompany the DREAM Challenge webinars: